ccao-data/model-res-avm/README.md

 These data sets contain only *residential single- and multi-family properties*.
 Single-family includes property classes 202, 203, 204, 205, 206, 207, 208, 209, 210, 234, 278, and 295.
 Multi-family includes
 property classes 211 and 212.
+Bed and breakfast properties (class 218 and 219) are considered single-family for the sake of modeling.
 Other residential properties, such as condominiums (class 299 and 399) are valued [using a different model](https://gitlab.com/ccao-data-science---modeling/models/ccao_condo_avm).

 #### Using `modeldata`